10 Best Travertine Sealers of 2024 – Reviews & Top Picks

 1. Granite Gold Sealer Spray – Best Overall

 To keep your luxury countertops looking clean and sleek, Granite Gold Sealer Spray is hard to beat.
-It creates a barrier for maximum surface protection, keeping etching and soil buildup at bay while making sure your accidental coffee, oil, or wine spills won’t stain them.
+It creates a barrier for maximum surface protection, keeping etching and soil buildup at bay while ensuring your accidental coffee, oil, or wine spills won’t stain them.

-This spray works with all stone surfaces and is very easy to apply.
-It is non-toxic, non-acidic, and contains nothing that would make your eating areas unsafe.
+Granite Gold works with all stone surfaces and is very easy to apply.
+It is non-toxic, non-acidic, and contains nothing that makes the surface unsafe to eat on.
 It is proudly made in the USA by a family-owned company with a long history of experience caring for stone that spans three generations.

 2. Miracle Sealants 511 Penetrating Sealers – Best Value

-It works on tile, stucco, marble, slate, and terrazzo, to name a few, and a single quart of this sealer can cover up to 1,000 square feet of area.
-It is oil and water-resistant and creates an invisible barrier that will protect your surfaces — one of the best travertine sealers for the money.
+It works on tile, stucco, marble, slate, and terrazzo, to name a few, and a single quart can cover up to 1,000 square feet of area.
+It is oil and water-resistant and creates an invisible barrier that will protect your surfaces.
+It’s one of the best travertine sealers for the money.

 The biggest issue we had was in the drying time.
 It is listed with a quick-drying turnaround, allowing for a second coating within an hour, but we found it still wet to the touch.
 Two days later, it still hadn’t completely dried.
-And the product doesn’t indicate the level of sheen once it is finally dry.
+Also, Miracle Sealants doesn’t have an attractive sheen once it is finally dry.

 3. StoneTech BulletProof Sealer – Premium Choice

-Interior porous natural stone will never feel more protected as it will when coated in StoneTech BulletProof Sealer.
-This sealer offers extra strength stain protection for your natural stone surfaces, and a single quart can cover up to 100 square feet and it is safe and water-based.
+Porous natural stone will never feel more protected than it will when coated in StoneTech BulletProof Sealer.
+This sealer provides extra strength stain protection for your natural stone surfaces, and a single quart can cover up to 100 square feet; it is safe and water-based.

 Its biggest flaw is in the chemical mixture that makes it so great.
-Laticrete, according to the DuPont chemical division, is only viable for 2 years before opening the bottle, and 1 year after.
+Laticrete, according to the DuPont chemical division, is only viable for 2 years before opening the bottle and 1 year after.
 Check the expiration date on your bottle if you choose this brand.
-Users also found it has somewhat of a bad odor.
+Users also found it has somewhat of a foul odor.

 4. Black Diamond Granite Sealer

 For a long-lasting professional look on your travertine, Black Diamond Granite Sealer is ready to do the job you deserve.
 Spray it on and wipe it up.
-It’s that simple.
-And the results speak for themselves.
-And it is safe on surfaces where food is prepped and served.
+It’s that simple, and the results speak for themselves.
+Black Diamond is safe on surfaces where food is prepped and served.

 Oddly, this bottle does not come with the sprayer attachment.
-And when you do spray it on, it doesn’t coat evenly unless you squeegee to surface to spread the sealer.
-If not correctly evened out, the coating looks cloudy, muddying the natural, lovely surface.
+When you spray it on, it doesn’t coat evenly unless you squeegee to the surface to spread the sealer.
+If not correctly evened out, the coating looks cloudy.

 5. The Floor Guys Grout & Granite Penetrating Sealer

 For a natural stone sealer and professional strength grout cleaner, look no further than the Floor Guys Grout & Granite Penetrating Sealer.
-A water-based sealer, it has virtually no odor.
-It gets deep into the grout or stone without marring the area’s natural look and is very easy to apply.
+As a water-based sealer, it has virtually no odor.
+It gets deep into the grout or stone without marring the area’s natural look and is easy to apply.

-It may seem silly, but the makers suggest taping a paintbrush to a mop handle so you can apply while standing up.
-It is that simple to coat your flooring with this beautiful product.
-And it lasts a very long time.
-For your floor, for your shower, it doesn’t get much better.
+It may seem silly, but the makers suggest taping a paintbrush to a mop handle so you can apply it while standing up.
+It is that simple to coat your flooring with this beautiful product, and it lasts a very long time.

-It requires a little something extra from you.
-For proper water beading on protected surfaces, the space needs to be coated at least three times, back to back.
-With all of these different applications, you will spend more than with some other grout and granite sealers.
+For proper water beading on protected surfaces, the space must be coated back to back at least three times.
+With so many applications, you will spend more time applying Floor Guys than with other grout and granite sealers.

 6. Aqua Mix Sealer’s Choice Gold

 Your next no-sheen, penetrating sealer should be Aqua Mix Sealer’s Choice Gold.
-It gives a natural look you want with the protection you crave.
-This sealer is entirely water-based and loved worldwide for its quality with sealing natural stone surfaces like travertine.
+It gives the natural look you want with the protection you crave.
+This sealer is water-based and loved worldwide for its quality, with sealing natural stone surfaces like travertine.

-This sealer is best used before grouting for maximum effectiveness and is designed for food prep and serving areas.
-It is ideal for all types of stone countertops and provides stain protection and maintains the look of most porous tile.
+Aqua Mix is best used before grouting for maximum effectiveness and is designed for food prep and serving areas.
+It is ideal for all stone countertops, provides stain protection, and maintains the look of most porous tiles.

 We found this sealer left a white haze on dark grout.
 Even when applied in different ways, the outcome was similar.
-And it seems to require four coats before the grout will finally stop soaking the sealer.
-The time and effort, plus the additional cost of extra sealant, give us cause for concern.
+It requires four coats before the grout finally stops soaking the sealer.
+The time and effort, plus the additional cost of extra sealant, gave us cause for concern.

 7. Tuff Duck Granite Sealer

-If you want to provide the best protection for your travertine, granite, grout, and even concrete, Tuff Duck Granite Sealer is ready to take on the task.
-This penetrating sealer knows how much your surfaces’ natural appearance means to you and has no desire to dull or muddy it.
+If you want to provide the best protection for your travertine, granite, grout, and concrete, Tuff Duck Granite Sealer is ready to take on the task.
+This penetrating sealer knows how much the material’s natural appearance means to you and has no desire to dull or muddy it.

 It has twice the active ingredients as other sealers to give you proper protection in just one coat.
-Its non-acidic formula can cover up to 200 square feet and that protection will last up to 5 years on interior surfaces, up to 3 years on exterior surfaces.
+Its non-acidic formula can cover up to 200 square feet, and that protection will last up to 5 years on interior surfaces and up to 3 years on exterior surfaces.